-The coalition includes the American Board of Radiology, American College of Radiology, American Medical Association Section Council on Radiology, American Roentgen Ray Society, Association of University Radiologists, National Medical Association Section Council on Radiology and Radiation Oncology, Radiological Society of North America, Society of Chairs of Academic Radiology Departments, and Society of Interventional Radiology.
+The coalition includes the American Board of Radiology, American College of Radiology, Radiology Section Council for the American Medical Association, Association of University Radiologists, Section on Radiology and Radiation Oncology for the National Medical Association, Radiological Society of North America, Society of Chairs of Academic Radiology Departments, and Society of Interventional Radiology.
 More specialty and state societies will soon join.

 The coalition mobilization team will identify goals and develop an operational plan.
 The coalition framework will leverage the expertise and core competencies of each member group.

 Excess/potentially preventable deaths from cancer, lower respiratory disease and other illnesses in rural areas are often nearly double that of urban areas.

 Black women are 42% more likely to die from breast cancer than white women.

 U.S. Latinos are more likely to die from CRC than those in many Central and South American nations.
 The CRC death rate for U.S. Latinos has dropped more slowly than for whites.

 Asian Americans are twice as likely to die from stomach cancers, eight times more likely to die from hepatitis and have a tuberculosis rate more than 30 times higher than white Americans.

 39% of U.S. women without health insurance had a mammogram in the past two years vs. 75% of those with health insurance.

 Voice of Radiology Blog: Health Equity Is Radiology’s Lane